Liu-Xin/liu-xin.github.io/README.md

-Personal Website for Andrew Liu
+Personal Website for Andrew Liu, forked from Simpleyyt/jekyll-theme-next

 TODO:
 - move the about me page as the home page